-This section is ~ 240 m-thick and lies along several carries located in the northwestern end of the Río San Juan complex (E-E'; Fig. 2).
-The bedding trends N100-126° E and dips 10 to 36° toward the southwest.
+This section is $\sim$ 240 m thick and lies along several quarries located in the northwestern end of the Río San Juan complex (E-E'; Fig. 2).
+The bedding trends $N100-126^{\circ}E$ and dips 10 to 36° toward the southwest.
 The sedimentary sequence corresponds to the upper IM3 unit and overlies a basement made up of the Gaspar Hernández serpentinites.
-Sedimentary facies show an evolution (Fig. 4, base to top) from matrixsupported polymictic breccia and conglomerate (Gm), to lensoidal serpentinite blocks in a heterogeneous matrix (Os and Ms), and clast-supported polymictic breccia and conglomerate (Gp and Gm).
-In the lower part of the stratigraphic section (from 30to-100 m), the matrix-supported breccia contains (~ 60 %) 5-to-20 cm-sized angular to subrounded clasts in a serpentinite-rich, muddy-sandy matrix (Gm; Figs. 5c and 6a).
+Sedimentary facies show an evolution (Fig. 4, base to top) from matrix-supported polymictic breccia and conglomerate (Gm), to lensoidal serpentinite blocks in a heterogeneous matrix (Os and Ms), and clast-supported polymictic breccia and conglomerate (Gp and Gm).
+In the lower part of the stratigraphic section (from 30 to 100 m), the matrix-supported breccia contains ( $\sim 60\%$ ) 5-20 cm-sized angular to subrounded clasts in a serpentinite-rich, muddysandy matrix (Gm; Figs. 5c, 6a).
 Clasts are mainly composed of serpentinite and serpentinized harzburgite, with subordinated red/green volcanic rocks, laminated sandstone, ferruginized microbreccia, porphyritic lavas, isotropic gabbro and dolerite.
 The breccia beds are internally massive and often have an amalgamated lenticular geometry with erosive bases.
 These rocks show evidence of syn-sedimentary extensional deformation.
 The breccias are overlain by an olistostromic intermediate subsection of lensoidal serpentinite blocks in a heterogeneous and mostly deformed matrix, composed of serpentinite-rich sandstone, pebbly mudstone and shale (Os; Fig. 5a).
-Block range in size from few centimetres to several meters (up to 20 m).
+Block range in size from a few centimetres to several metres (up to 20 m).
 Blocks and clasts are angular and of a similar nature than in lower breccias.
-Breccias are intercalated in 0.1-to-2 m-thick beds of massive varioSED colored (red, green and grey) mundstone-mundslate (Ms), which also contain serpentinitic clasts and blocks.
-This caotic and strongly faulted intermediate section is at least 50 m-thick.
-The upper part of the section is characterized by massive, clast-supported polymictic breccia and conglomerate (Gp, Gm).
-The sequence attains $\sim 30\,\mathrm{m}$ (from 160-to-190 m in Fig. 4).
+Breccias are intercalated in 0.1-2 m thick beds of massive varicoloured (red, green and grey) mudstone-mudslate (Ms), which also contain serpentinitic clasts and blocks.
+This chaotic and strongly faulted intermediate section is at least 50 m thick.
+The upper part of the section is characterized by massive, clastsupported polymictic breccia and conglomerate (Gp, Gm).
+The sequence attains $\sim 30 \,\mathrm{m}$ (from 160 to 190 m in Fig. 4).
 The beds often have a lenticular geometry, a massive or normally graded internal structure, and a clast-supported fabric.
 Clasts are angular and of sand to pebble grain-size.
 These rocks show syn-sedimentary deformation structures.